sasadangelo/docker-tutorials/README.md

 ## PostgreSQL

-In this tutorial, I will show you how to create a container with a PostgreSQL instance running in it and listening on 432 port.
+In this tutorial, I will show you how to create a container with a PostgreSQL instance running in it and listening on 5432 port.

+## PostgreSQL nodes in network

+In this tutorial, I will show you how to create three containers with a PostgreSQL instance running in that communicate each other via TCP/IP.
+Once the container are up and running you can access to one of them with the command ```docker exec -it nodeX /bin/bash```, where X could be 1, 2, or 3, and ping the other nodes with the command ```ping nodeX```.
+This tutorial will be the starting point to create the PostgreSQL cluster in the next tutorial.